dabonetn/ppeb-cr/README.md

 This is my reversed engineered surface mount version of the Pi Pico PEB.
 This project is by JasonACT on Atari Age Forums.

 There are two versions of the PPEB-cr, the standard version that mounts in a Speech Syth Case (or print your own)

-And the sidemount version, that fits snug on the side of the ti, but lacks pass through to plug anything else in.
+Sidemount version is lower profile and lacks passthrough, but adds a jumper to disable usb power to help with use with external powered usb hubs, and adds a place for a activity led that connects to TP5 on the underside of the pi pico.

 ## Project Overview <a name="project-overview"></a>